Ballachulish: Slate

-Slate from the East Laroch quarries, established just two years after the infamous Glencoe Massacre of 1692, was used to provide the roofing slate for much of Edinburgh and Glasgow's skyline in the succeeding centuries.
+Slate from the East Laroch quarries, established just two years after the Glencoe Massacre of 1692, was used to provide the roofing slate for much of Edinburgh and Glasgow's skyline in the succeeding centuries.
 It is of good quality but one weakness is the presence of Iron Pyrite in the rock.
 These crystals quickly rust away when exposed to the weather, leaving clean square holes and a brown rusty streak.
 Over 75% of the slate cut from the quarries was unusable as roof covering for this and other reasons.
 In 1955 the quarries closed, leaving waste mountains for the abruptly unemployed and impoverished villagers to sort out.

 Between 1902 and 1905 the Ballachulish community was badly affected by two protracted conflicts in the slate quarries.
 The first began in July 1902, involved a twelve months lockout, and lasted eighteen months.
 The workers objected to the summary dismissal of the medical officer Dr. Lachlan Grant from both his work in the quarries and his post as Medical Officer for the Parish Council District of Ballachulish.
 They also objected to the unsatisfactory labour contracts, inadequate wages and excessive charges for the powder, coals and other materials supplied by the company.

 The second dispute started in the summer of 1905 when members of a hostile crowd charged the quarry manager with autocratic, dictatorial and unfair behaviour towards both Dr. Grant and members of the quarrying labour force and the community.

 A new company was formed in December 1907 and quarrying continued at Ballachulish until 1955.